nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 ### Custom components
-You can create custom layout components and custom markown extensions for content authors with Nue's layout syntax.
-Here, for example, is an generic author component:
+You can create custom layout components and custom markdown extensions for content authors with Nue's layout syntax.
+Here, for example, is a generic author component:

 ```
 <div @name="author" class="author">